 A: Since starting this blog a few years ago, we have both been through a few cameras, so you will see a variety of photo styles in our posts.
 Currently, Sara and Kate both use a Canon EOS 5D Mark III.
 When it comes to food photography, Kate loves her 40 mm lens for overhead and process shots and her 100 mm lens for “beauty” shots.
 When it comes to people, she likes to use her 100 mm or her 85 mm lens.
 Sara uses her 24-70mm for just about everything.
 We both use natural light when possible, but we love our Lowell Ego lights when natural light isn’t available.

 Q: I’d like to post one of your recipes on my blog, is that okay?
 Can I use your photographs?

-Q: I’d like to buy your cook book, where can I find it?
+Q: I’d like to buy your cookbooks, where can I find it?

-A: Our book is available online and in-store at all Deseret Book Stores.
-You can also find it at selected Costco, Sam’s Club, and Walmart stores, as well as on-line at Amazon and both on-line and in-store at Barnes and Noble.
+A: Our books are available online and at all Deseret Book Stores–follow this link to select individual books.
+You can also find them at selected Costco, Sam’s Club, and Walmart stores, as well as on-line at Amazon and both on-line and in-store at Barnes and Noble.
 You can always request it at your favorite bookstore as well.

 Q: There’s something wrong with my book.
 Or my book hasn’t arrived yet.
 Can you fix it?

 A. Contact the store/person/vendor that you bought the book from–I promise, they’ll be more helpful than we can possibly be.

 Q: Sara often references Brazil, what is her connection to that country?